danaikorre/dsmanufacturing.github.io/entry.md

 * A UK 2:1 honours degree, or its international equivalent.
 If you do not meet the minimum academic requirement, you may still be considered if you have relevant work experience, preferably with one or more of:

   * basic knowledge of programming in, e.g., Python, R or JavaScript,
-  * experience using Adobe Illustrator or equivalent,
+  * experience working in the field of manufacturing,
-  * experience creating basic visualisations in, e.g., Excel, SAS, Tableau or PowerBI,
+  * basic knowledge of data handling using, e.g., Excel, SAS, Tableau or PowerBI,
   * other similar experience working with data

 * You MUST provide proof acceptable by the Home Office for [English](#english-language-requirements) at an acceptable level to understand the course.